Find the right solution for your business with our free Fleet Management Buyer’s Guide.

 What metrics can I use to grade my drivers?

 There are lots of things you could use to measure driver performance, but the best approach is to decide what's important to your business.
 If fuel economy is important, then you might measure out-of-route miles or unnecessary idling.
-If safety is important, then speeding and hard braking might be what you focus on.
+If safety is important, then speeding, hard braking and harsh driving events might be what you focus on, whether using only qualitative data or together with video.

 Verizon Connect Fleet™ allows you to track a huge range of vehicle metrics to monitor many different driving benchmarks.
 Here are a few: